sagnew/sega-gifs/README.md

-# beer-gifs
+# sega-gifs
-A simple iOS app that nags you with local notifications of beer GIFs using the Giphy API and iOS10 UserNotifications
+A simple iOS app that nags you with local notifications of SEGA GIFs using the Giphy API and iOS10 UserNotifications